palmenhq/palmenhq.dev-archived/source/about/index.md

 Hello, I'm Johan Palmfjord 👋 I like code and techno.
 This website is mostly about coding and things related though.

-Within coding I specialize in full-stack development with React, Node and Java/Kotlin.
+Within coding I currently specialize in full-stack development with React, Node and Java/Kotlin.
+But I tend to stay curious, so this tech is likely to change as I and the world develop further.

 You can of course find the source code for this website at [github.com/palmenhq/palmenhq.github.io](https://github.com/palmenhq/palmenhq.github.io).